rs028/mcm-facsimile/README.md

 5) facsimile_timecode.py:
    generate the FACSIMILE code for the time control of a model.

-6) facsimile_track.py **[EXPERIMENTAL SCRIPT]**:
+6) facsimile_track.py:
    generate the FACSIMILE code to track the precursors of selected species.
+   **NOTE: this script is experimental**.

 7) facsimile_var.py:
-   create the list of species in a chemical mechanism and calculate the number of species and of reactions.
+   create the list of species in a FACSIMILE model and calculate the number of species and reactions.

 8) listcomparison.py:
    compare two lists of variables.

+9) kpp_facsimile.py:
+   convert a chemical mechanism between FACSIMILE and KPP formats.

 REQUIREMENTS & INSTALLATION